Tameka Yallop: Personal life

 In December 2017, Yallop announced her engagement to her Klepp IL teammate Kirsty Yallop on her Twitter account.
 The two were married in Mangawhai, New Zealand, on 9 February 2019.
 Following the marriage, they both took on the surname Yallop.
 In 2020, they had a daughter named Harley.
-In March 2025, the couple announced on Instagram that they would be having a second child.
+The couple's second daughter, Nova, was born in 2025.

+Yallop cited family reasons for choosing to sign for Wellington ahead of the 2026–27 A-League Women season, relocating to Kirsty's home country.